simylein/minecraft-server/README.md

 done

-Now you dot a minecraft directory with different Scripts.
+Now you do have minecraft directory with different Scripts.

 Those automate the start, stop, restart, update and backup procedure.